usegalaxy-it/documentation/jenkins.md

 Jenkins jobs run every night at ~ 3:00 CET.
 `usegalaxy.it-tools` installs and updates tools, saving the logs and updating tools repo with new lockfiles.
 It sends an email to a specified list of recipients in case of job failure.
+`usegalaxy.it-restart-gunicorns` is triggered if the previous job is successful.
+It restarts gunicorns one by one in order to make the newly installed toools visible and accessible by users.
 `usegalaxy.it-tools-reports` job runs if the previous job is successful and transforms logs into the Markdown report, saving it to github repo.

 ### Install/Update Tools